-The rate of tooth extracts with caries as primary diagnosis for children and young people across the North East is more than double the national rate for children under 10.
+The rate of tooth extractions with caries as primary diagnosis for children and young people across the North East is more than double the national rate for children under 10.
 The rate is higher than the England average for children and young people between 10 and 19 years.

-Nationally, children living in the most deprived areas of the country were almost three times as likely to have experience of dentinal decay (35.1%) as those living in the least deprived areas (13.5%).
+Figure 1: Children with any obvious decay: prevalence of enamel decay and/or dentinal decay experience in five year-olds in England by region, 2022 Nationally, children living in the most deprived areas of the country were almost three times as likely to have experience of dentinal decay (35.1%) as those living in the least deprived areas (13.5%).
 The prevalence of five year-olds with dental decay experience has continued to fall year on year and in line with national reductions.